luckylittle/openshift-cheatsheet/DO280-exam-notes.md

     4. In the template, there is "volumes" object 'mysql-data' using "persistenVolumeClaim" with "claimName" of mysql-pvc
     - What happens is following:
       - 'mysql-pvc' is bound to volume 'review-pv'
-      - it has requested capacity of 1GiB, but allocated 3GiB
+      - it has requested capacity of 1GiB, but was allocated 3GiB
       - if the selector in PVC is not specified, it will automatically find the closest one
 ```